My Baby Keeps Spitting Up!

 - Have smaller, more frequent feedings instead of long, far-spaced feedings that are more difficult to digest.

 - Avoid tight-fitted baby clothing or anything that puts too much pressure on your little one's tummy.

 - A decrease in the number of wet diapers accompanied by dehydration signs, such as a sunken fontanelle.
 More about required wet and soiled diapers for different ages.

-- Baby vomiting vs spitting up: Know the difference between spitting up and throwing up.
+- Baby vomiting vs. spitting up: Know the difference between spitting up and throwing up.
 After spitting up, your baby should still seem happy, but vomiting will always cause discomfort.
-Infant vomiting may occasionally occur, maybe because of a larger air bubble, but if your infant is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
-Babies who projectile vomit more than once a day may have pyloric stenosis, which is a stomach problem that requires surgery.
+Infant vomiting may occasionally occur because of a larger air bubble, but if your infant is vomiting more than usual and projectile vomiting, you should visit your pediatrician.
+Babies who projectile vomit more than once a day may have pyloric stenosis, a stomach problem requiring surgery.

 - If your little one seems to be sleeping less due to discomfort, you should also seek the advice of your pediatrician.

-- If your little one cries a lot after feedings, it could be a sign of severe reflux.
+- If your little one cries a lot after feedings, it could signify severe reflux.

 - If your baby has difficulty eating, has poor weight gain, or refuses to breastfeed, you should get help.

-- If your baby is spitting blood or green liquid, it could signify something more severe.
+- If your baby spits blood or green liquid, it could signify something more severe.